-However, the definition of organizational performance is surprisingly an open question with few studies using consistent definitions and measures (Adam and Ebert, 1987; Kirby, 2005).
-Hersey and Blanchard (1998) argued that performance has multiple meanings depending on the discipline and they have given some of the definitions based on management scientists, marketers, accountants and economists.
 Although firm performance plays a key role in strategic research, there is considerable debate on appropriateness of various approaches to the concept utilization and measurement of organization performance.
 The complexity of performance is perhaps the major factor contributing to the debate.
-Out of literature are three common approaches to organization performance measurement namely the objective measures of performance that tend to be quantitative, the subjective measures that tend to be qualitative therefore judgemental and usually based on perception of respondent, and triangulation.
+Out of literature are three common approaches to organization performance measurement namely the objective measures of performance that tend to be quantitative, the subjective measures that tend to be qualitative and triangulation.
+An objective measure is essentially quantitative and is based on such things like sales, net income, cash flows and Return on Investments (ROI).
+A subjective evaluation is qualitative and therefore judgemental and usually based on perception of respondent.
 The objective and subjective approaches can also be differentiated in terms of ends and means.
 Objective measures focus on end results while subjective measures focus on the process or means by which ends results are achieved (Cohen, 1993).